 Where our unique modified QV portfolio really shines is with smaller market-cap stocks.
 We will now look deeper into one such portfolio.

-A Deeper Look into Quantitative Value Performance
+A Deeper Look in Quantitative Value Performance

 How would the QV model perform year-over-year?
 Month-Over-Month?
 What performance should we expect?
 Let’s dive deeper into the past performance of the QV model to search for clues.